Synaco/prolug-linux-admin/unit7/u7_worksheet.md

 > This is a thought exercise, so it’s not a “right or wrong” answer it’s for you to think about.

 1. What is the concept of software bloat, and how do you think it relates?
+I think of software bloat as software installed in a system that aren't used or don't need to be on a system that are.
+An engineer may forgo "group install" in order to be more meticulous and only install packages that absolutely need to exist on the system.

 2. What is the concept of a security baseline, and how do you think it relates?
+I think of security baseline as a template of standards that every server adhere's to.
+As part of the security baseline, you may have a set of packages on specific versions installed on all servers and avoid software bloat on principle.

 3. How do you think something like this affects performance baselines?
+It helps establish a consistent trend amongst the servers you administer.
+If something deviates, it's a lot easier to tell if all server are running the same packages/software.

 ## Definitions